soffes/blog/posts/2010-02-20-old-people-and-the-other-side.markdown

 ### Now what?
 Well I intend to keep making software so the old lady can use it, or at least try.
 If she really wanted to get her package shipped, I think she could have done it.
 Everything she need was spelled out for her.
 If I am making a pro app (think Photoshop or Final Cut) then I would go more the other side approach.
 I want to optimize the software for people that know how to use it instead of teaching people to use it.

-*I think the sweet spot is finding a balance of these two.* Make the stuff people wouldn't understand more out of the way and make everything on the surface feel easy so the user can choose which path to take.
+==I think the sweet spot is finding a balance of these two.== Make the stuff people wouldn't understand more out of the way and make everything on the surface feel easy so the user can choose which path to take.